Tammytcl/Auto-Pick-Photo/README.md

 ---

 ## 📸 Screenshots
-Below is an example of the comparison interface in action:
+Below is an example of the interface in action:

 ![Example Screenshot](assets/example1.jpg)